dustinrhollar/portfolio/ECS/README.md

 - Render data
 - ...and so on

 When I want to update the entity's position, I only need data for world transform, however each time I access an entity, I am pulling all of its data into the cache.
 This has a falloff effect on the next entity that needs to update its transform because it also needs to pull all of its data into the cache, which could result in an unnecessary cache miss.
 While this would be an unnecessary concern if I was just updating a few entities, it would become a large problem if I was updating a thousand entities at once.
 The goal of separating entity data into components is to place data that is often accessed together into a single container.
-A system can then iterate over all entities with a specific component, only pulling the necessary data into the cache.
+A system can then iterate over all entities with a specific component, only pulling the required data into the cache.

 ## Usage